TereshonokMaksim/hw-js-y4/README.md

     Succesfully used Prisma to make types be same as in DB schema.
     Changed DB from JSON file to Prisma ORM with Sqlite DB.
     Added Post deletion.

+#### 01.11.2025 - Mod2 Task6

+    Added Repository layer for Post and Tag modules Moved prisma client to another module - client Created new module - Tag.
+It contains links to get all tags and tag by id